bmuschko/cks-crash-course/exercises/06-pod-security-admission/solution/solution.md

 ## Creating the Namespace

-Start by defining the namespace that defines Pod Security Standard as a label.
+Start by defining the namespace that defines a Pod Security Standard as a label.
 The contents stored in the YAML manifest file `namespace.yaml` could look as follows:

 ```yaml
 apiVersion: v1